-1. Know your rights and learn about the health plan’s quality program.
-To review your rights and responsibilities as a health plan member and to learn about the health plan’s quality program and goals, please visit your health plan’s website.
+To review your rights and responsibilities as a health plan member and to learn about the health plan’s quality program and goals, please click here.
 If you would like a written copy of our quality program or a copy of your rights and responsibilities, please call Member Services.
-You may also find a written copy of the Rights and Responsibilities document on the Quality section of your health plan’s website.
+You may also find a written copy of the Rights and Responsibilities (PDF) document on the Quality section.

-2. Read your benefit information.
 Your benefit documents and Summary of Benefits and Coverage are a good source of information.
-The documents help you understand:

 If you need another copy of this information, please call the Member Services phone number on the back of your health plan ID card.
 You may also find a written copy of general benefit information on your health plan’s website.

-4. Know how to get information at your fingertips.
 Did you know your health plan has online tools to help you?
 You can search our electronic provider directory, search for covered drugs in the preferred drug list and get personal benefit information in the online member center.
 The online member center can help you day or night and even on holidays.
-Take advantage of these convenient service features to:

-11. We want to hear from you.
 You may get a survey in the mail about your health plan.
 We need your help so we can monitor our plan and make improvements for our members.
-Surveys you may get include the:

 Members are randomly selected for these surveys.
 If you get one, please fill it out.
 Your input is valuable to us.

-12. Make an investment in your future.
 It’s one that pays solid dividends, too.
 Keeping up with recommended health screenings may help your primary care physician take care of the little things — before they become more serious.
 At your next appointment, please talk to your primary care physician about screenings and recommendations.
 Depending on your medical history, your provider may have additional medical advice.
-You can find the preventive guidelines on your plan’s website.
+Download the preventive guidelines (PDF).